 1914 Aug.
 01 Assigned to Royal Navy Reserve for the duration of the war.

 1920 Jun.
-14 Allowed to fly the Royal Navy reserve flag on board the merchant ship he will command as long as he is in service of the Holland America Line.
+14 Allowed to fly the Dutch Royal Navy Reserve flag on board the merchant ship he will command as long as he is in service of the Holland America Line.

 (*) together with C.J de Kup also HAL Captain